Guides

 • Weed mats

-5. Keep the School Around
+5. Keeping the School Around

-• Keep the hooked fish in the water
+• Leave hooked fish in the water

 • Slow-feed chunks